nmccrea/sobot-rimulator/README.md

 The third row of buttons provides a more detailed visualization of what the robot is doing:

 - **"Show Invisibles"** - Causes extra information to be drawn to the simulation view that would not be visible in the real world.
-This includes the robot's traverse path (where it has been so far), the robot's infrared sensor cones, the robot's current desired heading, and other information specific to the current control mode the robot is in:
+This includes the robot's traverse path (where it has been so far), the robot's infrared sensor cones, the robot's current desired heading, and other information specific to the current control mode of the robot:

   - A green heading bar indicates that the robot is currently in **Go to Goal** mode.